 In this paper, \textit{DNNs} are used as base classifiers in an ensemble that solves two-class classification problems.
 It is assumed that there are \textit{N} parallel base classifiers, with final layer of each \textit{DNN} providing a binary classification.
 Let \(X_{m}\) be the \textit{N}-dimensional binary vector that represents the decisions of the \textit{N} \textit{DNN} classifiers for the \(m^{th}\) pattern.
 If the target label for the \(m^{th}\) pattern is denoted by \(\Omega_{m}\) then \(\Omega_{m}=\varphi(X_{m})\) where \(m = 1 \ldots \mu\), \(\Omega_{m} \in\)\ \{0,1\} and \(\varphi\) is the unknown Boolean function that maps \(X_{m}\) to \(\Omega_{m}\).
 Each element of \(X_{m}\) represents a vertex in the \textit{N}-dimensional binary hypercube.

-Following Tou \& Gonzales \cite{Tou}, the discrete probability density function can be approximated using \textit{Rademacher-Walsh (RW)} polynomials as orthogonal basis functions.
+Following \cite{Tou}, the discrete probability density function can be approximated using \textit{Rademacher-Walsh (RW)} polynomials as orthogonal basis functions.
 Therefore, in the context of an ensemble the probability of occurrence of each of the \(\mu\) binary votes is computed.
-The \textit{RW} polynomials contain \(2^{N}\) possible terms and are formed by taking products as shown in Table \ref{tab:walsh} for \(N \le4 \) (The full table of the \textit{RW} polynomials for \(N >4\), and an explanation of how they may be used, can be found in chapter 4.6.4 in Tou \& Gonzales \cite{Tou}). \textit{RW} discrete polynomial functions are orthogonal, satisfying the property that
+The \textit{RW} polynomials contain \(2^{N}\) possible terms and are formed by taking products as shown in Table \ref{tab:walsh} for \(N \le4 \) (The full table of the \textit{RW} polynomials for \(N >4\), and an explanation of how they may be used, can be found in \cite{Tou}). \textit{RW} discrete polynomial functions are orthogonal, satisfying the property that

 An approximation of the discrete probability density \(p\) using \(q\) basis functions and \(\mu\) patterns is given by

 where coefficients are given by

 Spectral coefficients may also be interpreted as correlation with class labels \cite{Hurst}.
 The first order coefficients, \(j = 2 \ldots N+1\) in Table \ref{tab:walsh} represent the correlation with the class label.
 Second and higher order coefficients represent correlation with the logic \textit{exclusive-OR} (\textit{xor} denoted \(\oplus\)) of the respective coefficients.
 For example, if \(j = N+2\) in Table \ref{tab:walsh}, the second order spectral coefficient \(s_{12}\) is given by